commercialhaskell/stackage/CURATORS.md

 being included immediately.
 This also applies to when only benchmarks and tests are affected.

-* Copy the stackage-curator output and create a new issue, see e.g https://github.com/commercialhaskell/stackage/issues/2108
+* Copy the `curator` output and create a new issue, see e.g https://github.com/commercialhaskell/stackage/issues/2108

 * Add a new entry under the "stackage upper bounds" section of `build-constraints.yaml`.
 For the above example it would be